 This works well with lasagnes, casseroles, meatballs, chilli, bolognese and loads more.
 Then if you are cooking the muggles a normal meal you can always turn to one of these to save the effort of cooking two meals.
 A definite money saver!

-For some reason those expensive special food always seem to find themselves getting yellow labelled.
+For some reason, that expensive special food always seems to find themselves getting yellow labelled.
 I think this is fabulous!
 And it is exactly the time when I stock up and freeze them.

 One time I went into Sainsbury’s and their fresh, bakery gluten-free bread was all reduced.
 I got about six loaves that day for about 30p each.
 This is normal bread price.
 And it is good bread.